WCSCourses/cancer_genome_analysis_africa/modules/Mutation calling/mutation_calling_exercises.md

 We'll also tune the performance of BWA by using the following parameters, such as the number of processing threads and the number of reads we keep in memory at any given time.
-We'll also pass the `-Y ` flag to enable softclipping on supplementary alignments.
+We'll also pass the `-Y ` flag to enable softclipping on supplementary alignments. `-K ` tells BWA how many reads to read in per batch, which affects performance of variant calling and insert size calculation.
+However, the default value is usually fine; on our VM, since we have less RAM, we use a smaller value.

 We will also add a Read Group to our data.
 This step is essential for making our BAM useful in downstream calling - it annotates each read with the Read Group so that callers know how to use reads in their statistical models.
 The Read Group takes the form of a string so we must enclose in single quotes.
+The read group is specified with the `-R ` argument.

 To align our reads, we run the following command:
 ```bash